 Paying with credit cards or debit cards requires entering sensitive information that can be stolen.
 But cryptocurrency can be sent directly to the recipient with no other information other than the amount sent.
 This has proven to be both a good thing (more security and less fraud) and a potentially bad thing (more anonymity and the growth of black markets).
 Which side will win out?
 We’ll have to wait and see.

-In Crypto We Trust
+In Cryptocurrency We Trust

 Never miss a thing!